qdrant/landing_page/qdrant-landing/content/articles/fastembed.md

 How do we measure this?
 The cosine similarity between the Transformers/PyTorch implementation and our quantized model is 0.999999.

-We strongly recommend that you pin the FastEmbed version in your usage to a specific version, since the DefaultEmbedding will also be continuously updated to give a strong speed vs accuracy balance.
+**No decision fatigue: The DefaultEmbedding model will always be the best Open Source model for English.
+And if this changes, we'll make a new minor version release e.g. 0.0.6 to 0.1.
+We strongly recommend that you pin the FastEmbed version in your usage to a specific version.

 ### Comparison Against OpenAI